AdamSobieski/Narratology/Content/Automata.md

 For developer convenience, default implementations of `Accepts()` and `Transduce()` could be provided as static methods.

+## Building and Optimizing Automata

+An automata builder could be provided which might, additionally, configurably, optimize described automata.

 ## Reactive Programming

 Interfaces for acceptors and, in particular, transducers could provide a method, `GetTraverser()`, which returns an object for traversing the automata, one implementing interfaces extending `IObserver<TInput>`, `IObservable<TOutput>`, and `ISubject<TInput, TOutput>` for interoperability with the `System.Reactive` library.